 Sublimation Ornament Blanks

 There are so many blanks on the market for this project.
 There is no way I could try each and every one.
-I will say that the easiest ones are the metal sublimation ornaments and they come in a huge variety of shapes.
-I’m going to use a couple of those, but you can definitely shop around at some of my favorite sources below.
-I am also going to do glass as well as porcelain blanks but you do need a few more supplies for those.
+I would say the easiest ones are the metal sublimation ornaments, which come in a huge variety of shapes.
+I'm going to use a couple of those, but you can definitely shop around at some of my favorite sources below.
+I will also be doing glass as well as porcelain blanks, but you do need a few more supplies for those projects.

-NOTE: In all cases, you have to have ornaments that are coated with a sublimation coating.
+NOTE: In all cases, you will need to use ornaments with a sublimation coating.
 Look for listings that say sublimation blanks when purchasing.

-Some metal blanks are single-sided while others you can press on both sides.
-You want to press on the white side for any that are single-sided.
+Some metal blanks are single-sided, while others can be pressed on both sides.
+You want to press the white side for any single-sided items.
 On double-sided blanks, you can press on both sides if you wish.
 I actually usually press both sides at the same time in this case.

 Clean the ornament well.
 I like to use a lint roller to do that.